do-once/starter-mp/README.md

 # starter-mp
-Starter template for WeChat Miniprogram with native &amp; ts
+Starter template for WeChat Miniprogram with native framework.